RolandChristensen/developer-journal/_drafts/git.md

 Example: Many prefer to use *main* instead of *master* for the top-most branch.
 `git branch -m master main`

-## Create GitHub repo
-For an in depth tutorial, see the "***create-repo.md***".

-1. Navigate your browser to: h__ps://github.com/{YourGitHubUserName}
-1. Click the *Repositories* tab at the top of the page.
-1. Click the *New* button.
-1. Fill in the rest of the form as needed.
-1. Push the *Create Repository* button.

 ## Push local branch to a remote repository
 If you have previously issued the "git remote add origin" command then you simply need to push.